How to Remove Drugs from Your Body System: Safe Detox Tips and Timelines

 The Role of Medical Detox in Drug Removal

-• Medications to ease withdrawal symptoms
+• Medications to reduce withdrawal severity

-• A safe, comfortable environment
+• A controlled environment focused on safety

 When to Seek Professional Help